korawica/fmtutil/README.md

 ## Ordered Formatter

-The Formatter object already implement the `OrderFormatter` object that combine all formatter objects together and can use order properties with other `OrderFormatter` object.
+The **Ordered Formatter** object, `OrderFormatter`, that will combine some of all formatter objects together.
+The use-case of this object is make **order principle** to formatter objects.

 ```python
 from dup_fmt import OrderFormatter, Datetime, Version